Paclitaxel Protein-Bound Suspension

 Paclitaxel is a type of chemotherapy drug known as a taxane.
 It is thought to work by interfering with microtubules, which are part of the internal scaffolding needed by cells when they are dividing into 2 cells.
 Over time this leads to cell death.
 Because cancer cells divide faster than normal cells, they are more likely than normal cells to be affected by this drug.

-Standard paclitaxel has to be given with another medicine in order for it to dissolve into the blood, but this increases the risk of allergic reactions.
-Nab-paclitaxel consists of paclitaxel bound to a protein called albumin, which helps bring the drug to the tumor cells without the need for the other medicine.
+Standard paclitaxel has to be dissolved in another medicine in order for it to be given into the blood, but this other medicine increases the risk of allergic reactions.
+Nab-paclitaxel consists of paclitaxel bound to a protein called albumin, allows the drug to be given without the need for the other medicine.
 This makes the risk of an allergic reaction lower than with standard paclitaxel.

 Before taking this medicine